CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 Breaking it down into smaller steps:

-The feature with `batchId = 3` is the fourth "Wall" instance, and its properties are:
+The feature with `batchId = 3` is the fourth "Wall" instance, and its properties are the following:
 ```
 wall_color : "lime"
 wall_windows : 2